Egg-03/PaperTrail-PersistenceAPI/README.md

 >
 > It is recommended that you deploy this service before deploying the [bot](https://github.com/Egg-03/PaperTrailBot?tab=readme-ov-file#self-hosting-guide) itself since the bot relies on the URL of this service to communicate
 >
-> This is not a public API and should not be publicly exposed and should be accessible only by the services within the local network
+> This is not a public API and should not be publicly exposed and should be accessible only by the services within the local network.
+If deploying on platforms like Northflank, Render, or Railway, ensure this service is not exposed externally and is only accessible to the bot service.
 >
 > A pre-hosted instance with it's services pre-deployed and configured, is also available if you wish to not opt for self-deployment: https://discord.com/discovery/applications/1381658412550590475
 >